CubicrootXYZ/RemindMe/README.md

     * Using the "plain" method: put the binary you build and the config file in the same folder.
 Execute them from there.
     * Using the pre-build docker image you need to mount the file to `/run/config.yml`

-You should persist the data stored in `data/` and frequently back it up.
+You should persist the data stored in `data/` (`/run/data/` in the docker image) and frequently back it up.
 There is crucial information for the end to end encryption stored in.

 ### Plain